Remote Access with File Transfer Acceleration

 Other methods to speed up file transfer

 In contrast to the three methods mentioned above, which are used as the basis for accelerating file transfer for remote work.
 There are other methods that are used for different purposes.
 For example, with HTTP streaming, if the data is stored in Amazon S3, there is global acceleration to route the traffic through Amazon's global data centers.
 Or if you use Cloudflare, you can also use Cloudflare's global network to accelerate file transfers.
 In Amazon S3 or Azure Blob, there is also multipart file transfer to increase parallelism and reduce errors.
-There is also rsync to calculate a binary difference so that only the small changed blocks are transferred.
+There is also sync to calculate a binary difference so that only the small changed blocks are transferred.

 Triofox Solution